rubocode/ifs/founder/biography/index.md

 His valuable life ended soon after suffering a heart attack at the Laboratory of Chemical Evolution, University of Maryland USA.

-The remains of Professor Cyril Ponnamperuma were flown to Colombo on 9 January 1995 and a private funeral service bid farewell to this wonderful Sri Lankan.
+The remains of Professor Cyril Ponnamperuma were flown to Colombo on 9 January 1995 and a private funeral service bid farewell to this wonderful and distinguished Sri Lankan.

 > Source: [Wikipedia](https://en.wikipedia.org/wiki/Cyril_Ponnamperuma)